tedorellana/learning/SAA-C03.md

 ## Amazon Pinpoint ##
 Is an AWS service that you can use to engage with your customers across multiple messaging channels.
 You can use Amazon Pinpoint to send push notifications, in-app notifications, emails, text messages, voice messages, and messages over custom channels.

+## AWS ElastiCache ##
+Is a managed in-memory data store service that is well-suited for managing session data in a distributed architecture.
+It provides high-performance, scalable, and durable storage for session data, allowing multiple EC2 instances to access and share session data seamlessly.
+By using ElastiCache, the application can offload the session management workload from the EC2 instances and leverage the distributed caching capabilities of ElastiCache for improved scalability and performance.